 El Dorado County currently has permits for retail, delivery, distribution, indoor and outdoor cultivation.
-They are also considering manufacturing, nurseries, and laboratories permits.
+They are also considering manufacturing, nurseries, and laboratory permits.

 The County is allowing 150 cultivation “operations.”
 It is unclear how many permits this includes.
 Cultivation permits are limited to properties of 10 acres or more zoned RL, AG, LA, or PA.
 There are numerous requirements that the County has for growers to get permits.
-You can see the ordinances from the November election voter booklet here.
+You can see the County commercial cannabis rules and current ordinance here.

 The Community Benefits Too

 In a nutshell, yes cannabis is a valuable source for helping our community.
 There is a mix of ancillary industry that could benefit but initially, it will be primarily the Growers who are facing an existential risk of being civil fined out of existence.
 With the new law there's a whole host of new enforcement entities that are trying to enforce the regulation such as the state water boards or the California Department of Forestry and Agriculture.
 We are here to ensure our community has locally grown high-quality cannabis available for adult use sale.